MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/admin-consent-workflow-overview.md

 ---
 title: Overview of admin consent workflow
-description: Learn how to manage user and admin consent for applications.
-Understand the admin consent workflow, and handle email notifications and audit logs related to consent requests.
+description: Learn how to manage the admin consent workflow, email notifications and audit logs related to consent requests.

 author: omondiatieno
 manager: CelesteDG